 Just a little bit about myself.
 I was raised in the country.
 I spent most of my free time growing up at my Grandparents country home in Indiana.
 They only had 2 acres of ground but it was filled with two very large vegetable gardens.

-Grandma canned green beans and tomatoes, she froze corn and made a mean apple pie, when she didn’t have Grandpa on a diet, then you didn’t want that pie with a 10 foot pole.
-I can remember sitting under her big oak trees in the front yard snapping beans in the swing in the hot summer.
+Grandma canned green beans and tomatoes, she froze corn and made a mean apple pie, when she didn’t have Grandpa on a diet, then you didn’t want that pie with a 10 foot pole… she left out the sugar. 😉 I can remember sitting under her big oak trees in the front yard snapping beans in the swing in the hot summer.

-As I got older and life got in the way and I lost my roots.
+Busy life got in the way and I lost my roots.
 I still live in the country.
-But all of my food comes from walmart, which is sad some of the veggies are coming from China.
+But all of my food comes from walmart, which is sad because some of the veggies are coming from China.
 Yikes!

 We raised two boys, sadly our oldest son died at 25 years old in 2006.
 That is one of the hardest things I’ve ever had to go through.
 You just have to put one foot in front of the other and keep on living for your family.

 I thought this would be a great time to share my journey on my homestead.
 Join me and see what I’m up to on my simple life as I blog about it here one homesteadingforwomen.com.
 I would love to connect with you email me or follow me on social media.